Listen to 1000 classic John Peel Sessions via extensive A-Z catalogue

 Blogger Dave Strickson has now put together all the available clips in an alphabetical online playlist, which links its users back to their desired Peel performance.

-Included on the mammoth list are the David Bowie, The Cure, New Order, The Smiths, Pulp and Bikini Kill and more.
+Included on the list are the likes of David Bowie, The Cure, New Order, The Smiths, Pulp and Bikini Kill.
 You can see the complete run-down here.

 “Incredible work my friend,” said one impressed user of Strickson’s efforts.
-Another commented: “Blimey charlie what a collection.”
+Another commented: “Blimey Charlie what a collection.”

-With some fans suggesting missing sets, it’s likely that the extensive list will grow over time.
+With some fans suggesting missing sets to be uploaded, it’s likely that the extensive playlist will grow over time.

 One of the official releases of the sessions came in 2005 following Peel’s death the previous year.
 In a review of ‘The Complete John Peel Sessions’, NME wrote: “These Peel Sessions are a chronicle of their scorched-earth policy that spanned the five years of the late-’80s when rock was reborn in a placenta of white noise.”